RancidDax/namazu.tools/top.md

 {: .note }
 > MUR employs blasphemous strategies of using AMs (they're actually really nice for the last trio), that simplifies the **Hello World** sections of Sigma and Omega.
 This guide is written assuming players will be using these, though I will explain why some players are *required* to be in certain positions.

 After Omega-M becomes targetable, he will immediately cast a **Solar Ray** tank buster on the player with the highest emnity.
-This should be tank swapped.

 {: .note }
 > Party member's 15 second mitigations can be used at the 2nd tank buster hit, allowing it to be up for the future trios.